What is link analysis?

 KeyLines and ReGraph are two software development kits (SDKs) we’ve built to help developers create powerful link analysis tools.
 Learn more about KeyLines and ReGraph

-KronoGraph, our toolkit for timeline visualization, lets you build fully-interactive timelines that reveal how events unfold and how they’re linked.
-It’s a standalone toolkit that integrates seamlessly with KeyLines and ReGraph, so users get two powerful ways to carry out link analysis.
+KronoGraph is our SDK for timeline visualization.
+It lets you build fully-interactive timelines that reveal how events unfold and how they’re linked.
+It’s a standalone toolkit that integrates seamlessly with KeyLines and ReGraph, so users get two powerful ways to perform link analysis in a single view.
 Learn more about KronoGraph

 If you’re ready to choose a link analysis solution, you have several options to consider.